 Pseudomonas leaf spot (P. cichorii)

 This disease is caused by bacteria and leads to water-soaked lesions that become black.
-These can cause leaves to drop prematurely.
+These can cause leaves to turn yellow and drop prematurely.
 You can avoid the disease by avoiding overhead watering as much as possible.

 Alternaria Leaf Spot (Alternaria alternata).